Duke University Job Descriptions

 Develop, implement and proactively maintain a system to track all abnormal behaviors, behaviors of concern along with supporting assessments and behavioral intervention plans for the DLC colony.

-Insure the DLCs behavioral management program continues to evolve to maintain compliance with USDA behavioral regulations, as well as, Duke Universitys Office of Animal Welfare Assurance, AZA and AAALAC requirements.
+Ensure the DLCs behavioral management program continues to maintain compliance with USDA behavioral regulations, as well as, Duke Universitys Office of Animal Welfare Assurance, AZA and AAALAC requirements.
+This requires the ability to interpret changes in regulations regarding captive primates and implement needed changes to DLC operations.

-Develop curriculum and schedule classes and workshops to teach the theory and proper application of operant conditioning to DLC staff.
+Develop curriculum and schedule classes and workshops to teach the theory and proper application of operant conditioning as well as behavioral assessments to DLC staff.

-Represent the DLCs Behavior Program at professional conferences and workshops.
+Represent the DLCs Behavioral Management program at professional conferences and workshops.

 Required Qualifications at this Level